Here is a detailed explanation of Ohio Homeschooling Notification procedures along with PEACH recommendations:

 The brief outline includes what you INTEND to use.
 You may change your plan at any time during the year without notifying anyone of those changes.

 The school district is not allowed to make a judgment on the content of the teaching material you select.
-This information is “for informational purposes only” and is provided to show the superintendent that you have given considered thought to teaching materials.
+This information is “for informational purposes only” and is provided to inform the superintendent of your home education plan.

 Although you have assured the superintendent that you will teach the items listed in Section 5, it is advisable that you be sure to include each of these items in your brief outline.
-Notifications in Greene County, especially, have been rejected as being incomplete because one or more of the items in (5) (a – h) were not included on the brief outline.
 As homeschoolers, we often teach things like fire safety or first aid as a part of our lifestyle rather than with a textbook.
 The superintendent, however, looks at the brief outline as an easy way of checking to make sure there is a “plan of action” for all required items.

 (8) Place a check before the statement, “Assurance that the child will be provided a minimum of 900 hours….”

-The 900 hours of education includes not only bookwork but any activities where education occurs such as field trips, reading, educational videos, character development, informal instruction, etc.
+The 900 hours of education includes not only formal instruction time, but any activities where learning occurs, such as field trips, reading, educational videos, character development, informal instruction, etc.

-You are NOT required by the Ohio regulations to document these 900 hours, although it is wise to keep track of your student’s progress for you own records.
+You are NOT required by the Ohio regulations to document these 900 hours, although it is wise to keep track of your student’s progress for your own records.
 NOTE: Some states DO require a record of attendance.
-If you anticipate a move (ex. military family), research the homeschool laws of your new location and keep good records.
+If you anticipate a move (ie. military family), research the homeschool laws of your new location and keep good records.

 You are NOT required to provide proof of your qualifications, or to indicate which qualification applies to you.

 (10) Sign the form.
 The person listed in (2) above should sign the form.